segmentio/analytics-react-native/README.md

 #### Cloud-based Connection Modes

-When an destination’s SDK is not packaged, but it is enabled via your dashboard, the request goes through the Segment REST API, and is routed to the service’s server-side API as [described here](https://segment.com/docs/integrations/#connection-modes).
+When an destination’s SDK is not packaged, but it is enabled using the Segment web UI, the request goes through the Segment REST API, and is routed to the service’s server-side API as [described here](https://segment.com/docs/connections/destinations/#connection-modes).

 #### Packaging Device-based destination SDKs

 By default, our `@segment/analytics-react-native` package does not contain any device-based destinations.

-We recommend using device-based destinations on a need-to-use basis to reduce the size of your application, and avoid running into the dreaded 65k method limit on Android.
+We recommend only using device-based destinations on a need-to-use basis to reduce the size of your application, and to avoid running into the dreaded 65k method limit on Android.

-If you would like to package device-based destinations, first search for the dependency you need using [the list below](#integrations).
+If you would like to package device-based destinations, first search for the dependency you need using [the list below](#destinations).
-You'll need to run `react-native link` and add it in the `.using()` configuration method.
+Then run `react-native link` and add it in the `.using()` configuration method.
 Example using Firebase :

 ```bash
 $ yarn add @segment/analytics-react-native-firebase